bzboy/android-game-sdk3/README_EN.md

 You can create your custom buttons to call separate UI:

-Place this code block in onCreate() method of activity:
+Place this code block in onDestroy() method of activity:
 ```java
     @Override
     protected void onDestroy() {